Sunday, January 13, 2008

 The hat is my wedding hat, and it is for the joy and love that Robert Barr has brought into my life.

-The wild flowers are because my boys, Zac and Kyle, used to pick weeds and wild flowers out of the back yard, which always needed mowing.
-They always wanted me to put them in a vase,which I did, even if they didn't smell so great.
-Those are really good memories.
+The wildflowers are because my boys, Zac and Kyle, used to pick weeds and wildflowers out of the backyard, which always needed mowing.
+They always wanted me to put them in a vase, which I did, even if they didn't smell so great.
+Those are good memories.

-The rose is a promise of the Almighty's faithfulness to cleanse us from our wrongs and to cleanse us of the wrongs that were done to us.
-Somehow as a child I thought that the evil done to me made me evil.
+To me, the rose is also a promise of the Almighty's faithfulness to cleanse us from our wrongs and cleanse us of the wrongs done to us.
+Somehow as a child, I thought that the evil done to me made me evil.
 But God has shown me that we are like roses that do not wither or die.
 Our spirits are eternal.
 When we trust in Christ our lives become unique in him.
 Our Creator pursues us with his love.
 Only He makes us righteous in our spirit so we can be with him.

-The angel means busines!
-He is for my belief that God must give us each many mighty warrior angels to help us through this sin cursed world!
+The angel means business!
+He is for my belief that God must give us each many mighty warrior angels to help us through this sin-cursed world!
 I believe they fight for us regularly.
-Because of Christ we are able to keep forgiving, loving and trying.
+Because of Christ, we can keep forgiving, loving, and trying.
 We no longer have any excuse to give up.
-(By the way, my younger son, Kyle, draws warrior angels and he let me use one of his drawings for this angel.
-I added the serious face, and Kyle posed for the holding of the sword.)

 I love this painting.
 I love the colors, the details, and the powerful meaning it has for me personally.